Informational widgets

 This OsmAnd Tracker plugin widget is used to quickly access the OsmAnd Tracker app and share your location information with other users.
 The app sends Live Location messages to selected chats within a certain time, displays a list of contacts and groups, and checks chats for messages with your location, which are then displayed on a map in OsmAnd.

-Enable | Android: Menu β Configure screen β Widgets β Left/Right/Top/Bottom panels β OsmAnd tracker |
+Enable | Android: Menu β Configure screen β Widgets β Choose a panel β OsmAnd tracker |

 By tapping | Opens OsmAnd Online GPS Tracker app. |

-Developer widgetsβ
+Developer Widgetsβ

 - Android